freaug/ART3400/lab_processing/week_two/readme.md

 ## Variables

-Up to this point we have been hardcoding values into our commands/functions this is fine but there will come a time when you might decide to change a variable, say the red color value of a circle.
-If you have many circles this could be a tedious prospect.
-Luckily we have a way to create a variable that we can use to store some type of data.
+Variables allow us to store a data type, like the position of a circle, and allow us to do something to that data.
+Let's take a look at variables with the goal of moving a circle across the screen.

+## Circle on the left In Class (~10 min)

+Create a sketch of any size with a circle drawn on the left side of the screen.

+Make sure you are using the setup and draw function blocks in your code.

+Save this sketch as lastname_firstname_inclass_1

+Let's add some variables.

+### Declaring and initializing a variable

-variables can be declared like this
+variables can be declared and initialized like in the below block of code.

 ```
-int redValue = 255; // we declare a variable of data type int names redValue and set it equal to 255
+int circleX = 10; // we declare a variable of data type int names redValue and set it equal to 255

-fill(redValue, 0, 0);
+void setup(){
+ size(300, 300);
+ background(0);
+}

+void draw(){
+ circle(circleX, 100, 50);
+}
 ```

-Lets break down what's going on in the above code example
+Let's break down what's going on in the above code example

 ### variable naming conventions